clawrence00/mototorque/README.md

 Google Lighthouse was used on the mobile version of the home page.
 The initial findings for accessibility were not 100% due to an aria-label not being present on the mobile sidenav trigger button.
 This was added, along with a meta tag to described the web application for better search engine optimisation.

+I have pasted the text from the .py files into [Code Institutes python linter](https://pep8ci.herokuapp.com/) which checks for conformity to PEP8 style guides.
+There were mulitple instances of missing white space around operators and lines that were too long.
+These have been corrected.

 All evidence of the validation can be found in the [validation](https://github.com/clawrence00/mototorque/tree/main/docs/validation) folder.

 ---